-Our recent award-winners include:
+Our recent award-winners and publishing successes include:

-Katarina Dragoslavić (Devlin) won the 2022 Stratford Salariya Children’s Picture Book Prize with her book The Little Hungry Dinosaur (pictured top).
+Katarina Dragoslavić (Devlin) won the 2022 Stratford Salariya Children’s Picture Book Prize with her book The Little Hungry Dinosaur (pictured right).
 She took away a prize worth £1000, including career advice from a leading literary agent, publicity through Stratford Literary Festival and the possibility of publication by The Salariya Book Company.

 The AOI’s 2021 World Illustration Awards saw student Dide Tengiz recognised as the New Talent in Children’s Publishing Category Winner for her children’s picturebook Mai, while 2020’s Awards recognised student Mariajosé Gajate Molina (otherwise known as Mariajo Ilustrajo) as the New Talent Overall award winner with her children’s picturebook Flooded.